byu-is-566/is-566-09-dbt-1-instructions/README.md

 Before we move on to the second pipeline, just a quick configuration change that will help you verify that your work matches mine from here on out.

 You may have noticed that just 2 of the 7 "SUCCESS" messages in the output above have metadata about rows being inserted into the database, with the rest defaulting to views.
 There's nothing wrong with views, but in my experience they are generally reserved for the later stages of a data warehouse pipeline.
-Somewhere in the middle of the warehouse pipeline, we should reach a point where the data "stablizes" in a sense, meaning that we've cleaned up, relabeled, and otherwise refined the data from a given source system such that it's ready to be stored in the warehouse for long term accumulation and use.
-It usually makes sense for these models to become tables, and we can assume that our `adventure_db` tables fit those critertia.
+Somewhere in the middle of the warehouse pipeline, we should reach a point where the data "stabilizes" in a sense, meaning that we've cleaned up, relabeled, and otherwise refined the data from a given source system such that it's ready to be stored in the warehouse for long term accumulation and use.
+It usually makes sense for these models to become tables, and we can assume that our `adventure_db` tables fit those criteria.

 With that (unsolicited, I know) background, let's make a change to the dbt configuration to ensure that all models leading up to the staging tables are _materialized_ as tables, while those in the intermediate layer remain views.